TwicPics/components/documentation/README.md

 ## Web Components

-If you intend to use the TwicPics components inside other custom elements, all Shadow DOM up the hierarchy must be opened.
+__WARNING__: every single Shadow DOM the TwicPics components are descendants of must be opened.
+That's the only way the TwicPics Script will be able to reach them.

 #### `index.js`